Mastering impossible Calisthenics moves!

 Finally, it's a good idea to play with the amplitude of the repetitions.
 Whether you're doing relevés or negatives, stop before you reach the most difficult point, where the body is horizontal.

-Don't hesitate to comment on this article if you like it more!
+Feel free to comment on this article if you enjoyed it!

 See you soon,